 Democratic ideals have been shaped over thousands of years by political leaders, reformists and philosophers.
-British sociologist T. H. Marshall described democratic ideals in his 1949 essay .
+British sociologist T. H. Marshall described democratic ideals in his 1949 essay Citizenship and Social Class.
 He called them a functioning system of rights.
 Even though democratic ideals are far from an adequate substitute for democracy, Marshall recognized that they offer a representative democracy’s citizens at least some protection from the whims of the oligarchy whom they’re permitted to elect.

 Democratic ideals embrace certain rights—the right to freedom of thought and expression, including speech and peaceful protest, and the right to equal justice and equal opportunity under the law.
 Apparently these rights are essential and inalienable, for without them representative democracy cannot function.

 Oligarchs govern with the aim of protecting and promoting the interests of the establishment.
 They are put in high political positions to ensure that a nation-state is ruled, from behind the scenes, by the wealthiest individuals and families, the multinational corporations they own, the non-governmental organisations they fund and the banks they control.

 The establishment achieve their ends by using their wealth to lobby and corrupt politicians, political parties and the political processes that collectively constitute so-called government.
 They also form partnerships with this thing called “government.”
 Through government, public-private partnerships afford members of the establishment direct access to executive power while denying it to everyone else.